-In most cases, interesting decisions about economic policies are made either by bureaucracies that are controlled by legislative bodies, or by legislative bodies themselves, or by elected executives.
+In many cases, interesting decisions about economic policies are made either by government bureaucracies that are controlled by legislative bodies, or by legislative bodies themselves, or by elected executives.
 In short, either directly or indirectly, by voting.
 The Second Theorem itself raises questions about distribution that many would view as essentially political: How should society choose the Pareto-optimal allocation of goods that is to be reached via the modified competitive mechanism?
 How should the distribution of income be chosen?
 How can the best distribution of income be chosen from among many Pareto optimal ones?
-Majority voting is the most commonly used method of political choice in a democracy.
+Majority rule is a commonly used method of choice in a democracy, both for political choices and economic ones, and we now turn our attention to it.

 The practical objections to voting, the fraud, the deception, the accidents of weather, are well known.
-To quote Boss Tweed, the infamous chief of New York's Tammany Hall: 'As long as I count the votes, what are you going to do about it?'
-But let us turn to the theoretical problems.
+To quote Boss Tweed, the infamous 19th century chief of New York's Tammany Hall: 'As long as I count the votes, what are you going to do about it?'
+We will examine the theoretical problems.

-The central theoretical fact about majority voting has been known since the time of Condorcet's Essai sur l'application de l'analyse à la probabilité des décisions rendues à la pluralité des voix, published in 1785: Voting may be inconsistent.
+The central theoretical problem with majority voting has been known since the time of Condorcet's Essai sur l'application de l'analyse à la probabilité des décisions rendues à la pluralité des voix, published in 1785: Voting may be logically inconsistent.
 The now standard Condorcet voting paradox assumes three individuals 1, 2 and 3, and three alternatives x, y and z, where the three voters have the following preferences: